RachelGoulding1/samples/HighLevelBRD.md

 The trading team would like to improve the abandoned basket sales process and encourage customers back to complete their purchase.

 ## Business Opportunity

-The trading team believe that allowing a customer to return to the basket with the discount applied with a single click will have a significant impact on the number of customers who return to the sales journey to complete their purchase.
+The trading team believe that allowing a customer to return to the basket with an offer applied with a single click will have a significant impact on the number of customers who return to the sales journey to complete their purchase.

+The automatic offer codes may be used within other marketing emails and online journeys but the abandoned basket customers have been flagged as a key opportunity.

 ## Business Outcome

 The trading team expect at least 10% (188) of customers to return to the sales journey if the email is improved.

 ## Measurement Criteria